Two Dogs’ Experiences with the Flirt Pole

 When I taught her to release a tug toy, I didn’t use food.
 I used the method of reinforcing the release with resumption of the game.
 I had a pretty hard time with that, since hanging onto, chewing on, and dismembering toys is very reinforcing to Clara, and I lacked experience teaching the behavior.
 You need pretty good timing.
 I finally got it though, and Clara was dropping the toy pretty consistently.

 But it turned out that playing with the flirt pole actually improved Clara’s releases.
 First, we lucked into the perfect toy.
-Marge Rogers gave me this skinny little tug toy from Dog Dreams Toys.
+Marge Rogers gave me a skinny little tug toy from Dog Dreams Toys.
 It is perfect to chase, but not as fun to chew as, say, rabbit fur.
-Our flirt pole has a gizmo where you can attach different toys.
+Our flirt pole (no longer available but here’s a good one from Clean Run) has a gizmo where you can attach different toys.
 It works and they do not come off!
 Second, the flirt pole helped me make the game immediately exciting when she dropped the toy.
 I could zip it away instantly and irresistibly.
 Much more quickly than I could when we were playing tug.
 The right behavior (release on cue) was set up to predict more fun than the holding and chewing.

 Here are two of Clara’s nice releases, so you can see what I mean.